rzshrote/pybrops/docsrc/source/standard_usage/breeding_operators/parental_selection_operators.rst

 Defining Parent Selection Operators
 ===================================

 Since breeding programs are incredibly diverse, it is the job of the user to define a parent selection operator for his or her breeding program simulation.
-To do this, extend the ``ParentSelectionOperator`` base abstract class and override the ``pselect`` abstract method with the code defining the breeding program.
+To do this, extend the ``ParentSelectionOperator`` base abstract class and override the ``pselect`` abstract method with the code defining the parental selection operation.
 Below is an example of how to override the ``ParentSelectionOperator`` class.
 For the purpose of this example, method code is left empty.

 .. code-block:: python